Programs Funded By The Children And Youth Commission 2018-2020

 Santa Fe Community College Foundation: Kids Campus

-Since 2013 the Santa Fe Community College (SFCC) Kids Campus has implemented a highly successful PreK program that has produced a significant proportion (94% based on Observational Assessment, All Domains) of children ready to enter Kindergarten in the Santa Fe Public Schools (SFPS).
-Kids Campus, under the auspices of the Early Childhood Center of Excellence (ECCOE), also offers high quality early learning and development opportunities for infants and toddlers that begin at 8 weeks of age.
-With a five Star accreditation by the National Association for the Education of Young Children (NAEYC) the highest possible, Kids Campus is prepared to submit this proposal to expand services for an additional PreK program for four year-old children with the highest needs.
-CYFD currently funds one classroom at Kids Campus, this would expand to include two classrooms.
-One funded by the city and one funded by CYFD.
-Funds will support 20 children recruited from the city of santafe communities.
-Children will receive a minimum of 450 hours of instruction based on the New Mexico Early Learning Guidelines led by a fully certified, bachelor’s level, instructors and instructional assistants.
-The Basic Early PreK program will be child-centered and developmentally appropriate to promote early literacy, thinking, reasoning, fine and gross motor development, language, creative development and social-emotional competency.
-An additional 90 hours will support parent conferences, home visiting, parent group meetings, transitions preparation, and activities that develop early literacy for a total of 540 hours.
+Since 2013 the Santa Fe Community College (SFCC) Kids Campus has implemented a highly successful PreK program that has produced a significant proportion (94% based on Observational Assessment, All Domains) of children ready to enter kindergarten in the Santa Fe Public Schools (SFPS).
+Kids Campus, under the auspices of the Early Childhood Center of Excellence (ECCOE), also offers high-quality early learning and development opportunities for infants and toddlers that begins at eight weeks.
+With a five Star accreditation by the National Association for the Education of Young Children (NAEYC), the highest possible, Kids Campus is prepared to submit this proposal to expand services for an additional PreK program for four-year-old children with the highest needs.
+CYFD currently funds one classroom at Kids Campus.
+This would expand to include two classrooms—one funded by the city and one funded by CYFD.
+Funds will support 20 children recruited from the city of Santa Fe communities.
+Children will receive a minimum of 450 hours of instruction based on the New Mexico Early Learning Guidelines led by fully certified, bachelor's level instructors and instructional assistants.
+The Basic Early PreK program will be child-centered and developmentally appropriate to promote early literacy, thinking, reasoning, fine and gross motor development, language, creative development, and social-emotional competency.
+An additional 90 hours will support parent conferences, home visits, parent group meetings, transition preparation, and activities that develop early literacy for a total of 540 hours.

 Santa Fe Public Schools: Teen Parent Center

 United Way of Santa Fe County (UWSFC) currently provides a high-quality, full-day, free PreK program for one classroom of 16 three-year-olds and three classrooms of 16 four-year-olds in spaces provided by the Santa Fe Public Schools at Aspen Community School and Ramirez-Thomas Elementary.
-In August, 2018, UWSFC will relocate those four classes to its Early Learning Center (ELC) in the newly-renovated Kaune Elementary School building on Monterey Avenue - which UWSFC has just purchased from the Santa Fe Public School District.
+In August 2018, UWSFC will relocate those four classes to its Early Learning Center (ELC) in the newly-renovated Kaune Elementary School building on Monterey Avenue - which UWSFC has just purchased from the Santa Fe Public School District.
 Funding is to significantly expand and strengthen our early literacy curriculum by adding a strong dual-language component in Spanish.
-As described in greater detail in what follows, early dual language instruction is a necessity for effectively supporting our earliest learners who come from Spanish-Speaking homes.
 In addition, research has established that children who are primarily English-speaking also benefit academically by learning in two languages in their early formative years.
+As described in greater detail in what follows, early dual language instruction is necessary for effectively supporting our earliest learners who come from Spanish-Speaking homes.

-New Vistas Early Intervention Program assists children birth to three who have or who are at risk for developmental delays through the provision of home and community based early intervention services.
-These services are provided to both the child and the family as a whole, and help to support strong families, positive early learning experiences and good health for the infants and toddlers enrolled in the program.
-Early Intervention is an eligibility based program focusing services and supports on those children that have at least a 25% delay in their progress towards developmental milestones or children that have demonstrable risk factors that might contribute towards those delays.
-Because of this focus on children within the disability population, New Vistas Early Intervention program services also uniquely align with the CYC‘s goal of increasing services to priority risk categories.
-Between 2016-2018 New Vistas served 871 children overall with 745 living in Santa Fe County.
-Of those children, 489 qualified under an eligibility category of developmental delay and 67.57% were of Hispanic, African American, Asian, or American Indian/Alaska Native decent.
-These service statistics help to demonstrate our commitment to service families from all demographics, while also aligning with ensuring services to the CYC priority risk populations.
+New Vistas Early Intervention Program assists children from birth to age three who have or are at risk for developmental delays through providing home and community-based early intervention services.
+These services are provided to the child and the family as a whole and help support strong families, positive early learning experiences, and good health for the infants and toddlers enrolled in the program.
+Early intervention is an eligibility-based program focusing on services.
+It supports children with at least a 25% delay in their progress toward developmental milestones or with demonstrable risk factors that might contribute to those delays.
+Because of this focus on children within the disability population, New Vistas Early Intervention program services also uniquely align with the CYC's goal of increasing services to priority risk categories.
+Between 2016 and 2018, New Vistas served 871 children, with 745 living in Santa Fe County.
+Of those children, 489 qualified under an eligibility category of developmental delay, and 67.57% were of Hispanic, African American, Asian, or American Indian/Alaska Native descent.
+These service statistics help demonstrate our commitment to serving families from all demographics while aligning with ensuring services to the CYC priority risk populations.

 Youth Shelters and Family Services (PPYI)

 Youth Shelters and Family Services Pregnant and Parenting Youth Initiative (PPYI) was developed to respond to the unique needs of young parents experiencing homelessness.
 It emphasizes perinatal health, parenting education/support, and reproductive health.
-The PPYI Child Care Pilot Program (P4) arranges for homeless, runaway and at-risk young parents to obtain childcare, and facilitates transportation to and from child care placements.
-Implementing transportation options ensures that children are consistently receiving quality care for their developmental stages and becoming ready for Kindergarten.
-P4 will allow young parents to focus on their education and employment in order to become independent and successful parents thus breaking the cycle of generational homelessness.
-Through PPYI, P4 will offer wrap-around services including: prenatal/postnatal health, physical and mental health care, parenting skills education, and knowledge of other supportive parenting resources.
-Personal goals for the parents and children will be identified and necessary support services rendered.
-Early interventions reduce the risk of additional adversity that can arise from unplanned pregnancies and sexually transmitted infections.
-P4 will focus on facilitating a direct path to education, from infancy to Kindergarten, for children of homeless parents.
+The PPYI Child Care Pilot Program (P4) arranges for homeless, runaway, and at-risk young parents to obtain childcare and facilitates transportation to and from childcare placements.
+Implementing transportation options ensures that children are consistently receiving quality care for their developmental stages and becoming ready for kindergarten.
+P4 will allow young parents to focus on their education and employment to become independent and successful parents, thus breaking the cycle of generational homelessness.
+Through PPYI, P4 will offer wrap-around services, including prenatal/postnatal health, physical and mental health care, parenting skills education, and knowledge of other supportive parenting resources.
+Personal goals for the parents and children will be identified, and necessary support services rendered.
+Early interventions reduce the risk of additional adversity from unplanned pregnancies and sexually transmitted infections.
+P4 will focus on facilitating a direct path to education for children of homeless parents, from infancy to kindergarten.

 Santa Fe Recovery Center

-The Santa Fe Recovery Center (SFRC) is proposing to provide an accessible substance use disorder recovery-oriented continuum of care to women and their young children age 0-3, including women who are pregnant and post-partum.
-SFRC’s proposed Women and Children's Treatment Program will focus on Early Care and Education for Children 0-5 with the goal of reducing the % of low birth weight babies by ensuring children 0-4 meet developmental milestone and are ready for kindergarten.
-Colloborative parentship will be made with Las Cumbres to ensure participant children are heathy and meeting developmental milestones.
+The Santa Fe Recovery Center (SFRC) is proposing to provide an accessible substance use disorder recovery-oriented continuum of care to women and their young children aged 0-3, including women who are pregnant and post-partum.
+SFRC's proposed Women and Children's Treatment Program will focus on Early Care and Education for Children 0-5 with the goal of reducing the % of low birth weight babies by ensuring children 0-4 meet developmental milestones and are ready for kindergarten.
+Collaborative parentship will be made with Las Cumbres to ensure participant children are healthy and meeting developmental milestones.

-The Santa Fe Community Infant Program (CIP) provides treatment for some of our community’s most trauma-impacted children and their families.
+The Santa Fe Community Infant Program (CIP) provides treatment for some of our community's most trauma-impacted children and their families.
 CIP staff help families with very young children address multi-generational cycles of interpersonal and community violence through the provision of evidence-based interventions.
-Staff help families create safer, more nurturing home environments, contributing to increased assurance that every child prenatal through age five reaches his or her developmental potential and is on a path toward school readiness.
-Clinicians offer a wide range of treatment options tailored to meet each family’s needs and capacities, including individual, dyadic, family and/or group sessions, in the home, community or office.
-Caregivers are supported to restore their role as the “protective shield” for their children, which often requires an intensive intervention combining concrete assistance and parenting skills with staged trauma treatment for multiple members of the family.
+Staff help families create safer, more nurturing home environments, contributing to increased assurance that every child prenatal through age five reaches their developmental potential and is on a path toward school readiness.
+Clinicians offer a wide range of treatment options tailored to meet each family's needs and capacities, including individual, dyadic, family, and group sessions, in the home, community, or office.
+Caregivers are supported to restore their role as the "protective shield" for their children.
+It often requires an intensive intervention combining concrete assistance and parenting skills with staged trauma treatment for multiple family members.
 CIP staff hold exceptional expertise in the field of infant and early childhood mental health, offering therapeutic treatment for families with very young children throughout the county.

 Funding Category: Reconnecting Youth